Skip to content

 How many Florida seniors receive Social Security?

-Florida has over 4 million Social Security beneficiaries — one of the largest in any state.
-In Florida’s 16th Congressional District, retirement communities like Sun City Center, Lakewood Ranch, and communities throughout Manatee and Hillsborough counties have some of the highest concentrations of Social Security recipients in the state.
-Any changes to Social Security or Medicare directly affect a large share of FL-16 voters.
+Florida has over 4 million Social Security beneficiaries — one of the largest senior populations of any state.
+Within Florida’s 14th Congressional District, the retirement community in Sun City Center and the broader retiree population across Apollo Beach, Riverview, and Brandon make Hillsborough County one of the highest-concentration senior districts in the state.
+Any change to Social Security or Medicare directly affects a large share of FL-14 voters.